JyotikaUppar/Data_science/README.md

-## CodSoft — Data Science Internship Projects
+##  Data Science Projects

-Welcome to **CodSoft** — a collection of Data Science internship projects by Jyotika Uppar.
+Welcome to  a collection of Data Science  projects by Jyotika Uppar.
 These projects demonstrate hands-on work in **machine learning, data preprocessing, model evaluation, and visualization** using real datasets.

 ---